nickleus73/AngNode/README.md

 `vagrant up`

-meanwhile and if you have intalled node, npm and bower, you can execute some commands in your work directory :
+Meanwhile and if you have intalled node, npm and bower, you can execute some commands in your work directory :

 `npm install` to install node dependencies

 `bower install` to install bower componants

-if you haven't install node, npm and bower, don't worry, you can execute these command when you are connected to you vistual machine.
+If you haven't installed node, npm and bower, don't worry, you can execute these command when you are connected to your vistual machine.

 So when the command `vagrant up` is finished, you can you to connect to vagrant with this command :